xxnuo/open-webui-lite/README.md

 > **macOS Users**: If you see "app is damaged" error when opening, please open `Terminal` and run this command:
 >
 > ```bash
-> sudo xattr -d com.apple.quarantine "/Applications/Open WebUI Lite Desktop.app"
+> sudo xattr -d com.apple.quarantine "/Applications/Open CoreUI Desktop.app"
 > ```

 **Backend Server**:
 1. Download the binary file for your system
-2. Grant execute permission (Linux/macOS): `chmod +x open-webui-lite-*`
+2. Grant execute permission (Linux/macOS): `chmod +x open-coreui-*`
-3. Run: `./open-webui-lite-*`
+3. Run: `./open-coreui-*`
-4. Access the displayed address in your browser (usually `http://localhost:8080`)
+4. Access the displayed address in your browser (usually `http://localhost:8168`)

 For detailed configuration options and environment variables, see [CLI Documentation](CLI.md).